Backpage: U.S. Senate investigation

-On January 9, 2017, prior to its scheduled hearings on Backpage the next day, the PSI released a report, denouncing what it referred to as Backpage's "knowing facilitation of online sex trafficking".
+On January 9, 2017, prior to its scheduled hearings on Backpage the next day, the PSI released a report, denouncing what it referred to as Backpage's "...knowing facilitation of online sex trafficking..."

 That same day, Backpage removed its adult category from all of its sites in the United States.
 In its place, the site posted a banner that read, "CENSORED," stating that "the government has unconstitutionally censored this content".
 Backpage said it took the action due to the government's harassment and extra-legal tactics, which made it too costly for Backpage to continue hosting adult ads.

 Subcommittee chair Sen. Rob Portman, a Republican, and ranking Democrat Sen. Claire McCaskill, issued statement denying that Backpage's move was in response to censorship, saying the site's shutdown of its adult ad section was a "validation of our findings".

 The Electronic Frontier Foundation weighed in, stating that the site was succumbing to "years of government pressure"; as a result, both the First Amendment and CDA Section 230 were imperiled.
-Lois Lee, founder of the anti-trafficking organization, Children of the Night, bemoaned the loss of Backpage as an investigative tool, saying that child prostitution "existed long before Backpage or the Internet" and that Backpage is "not the cause or even a cause".
-Rather, the site "was an opportunity to better attack the problem".
+Lois Lee, founder of the anti-trafficking organization Children of the Night, bemoaned the loss of Backpage as an investigative tool, saying that child prostitution "existed long before Backpage or the Internet", and that Backpage is "not the cause or even a cause".
+Instead, they argued that Backpage provided "an opportunity to better attack the problem".

-NCMEC applauded the takedown in a statement, saying it was "gratified to know that as a result of the recent decision, a child is now less likely to be sold for sex on Backpage".
+NCMEC applauded the takedown in a statement, saying it was "gratified to know that as a result of the recent decision, a child is now less likely to be sold for sex on Backpage."

+Kristen DiAngelo, executive director of the Sex Workers Outreach Project of Sacramento, criticized the shutdown, describing how many sex workers across the United States no longer had a way to support themselves.
+Backpage allowed for sex workers using the site to post bad date lists, screen clients, and communicate with other sex workers to ensure for the safest possible experience.
+Activists argued that the move would force some of the site's users to work on the street.
+An article from Reason published in April 2023 supported this claim stating, "5 Years After the Backpage Shutdown, Sex Workers ... are still suffering", and "the shutdown is still worsening the lives it was supposed to improve."

 Lacey and Larkin sold the site to Ferrer in 2015.
-The PSI subpoenaed all three, along with two current Backpage execs, to be present at the Jan.
-10 hearing.
+The PSI subpoenaed all three, along with two current Backpage execs, to be present at the Jan 10 hearing.
 In response to attempted questioning from senators on the subcommittee, each witness declined to answer, "based on the rights provided by the Fifth and First Amendments" to the Constitution.